neverfap-deluxe/nfd-api/ebook/bible/bible.md

 If you haven't yet had the chance, I highly recommend checking out the NeverFap Deluxe Homepage before continuing with the guide.

-I also highly recommend checking out the NeverFap Deluxe Summary as well.
-It provides a nice alternative to the homepage for those seeking a more textual response.
+I also highly recommend checking out the NeverFap Deluxe Summary as a comprehensive alternative to the guide.
+It provides a more concise summary of the homepage.

 It explores in great detail what you can expect from NeverFap Deluxe, and it will serve as a fantastic introduction and precursor to some of the skills you'll be learning from the materials on this website.